-Side Beam View shows sonar information from both the left and right 90° 455 kHz beams and the 200 kHz down-looking beam in one view.
+Side Beam View is only available if you have connected a QuadraBeamTM transducer accessory and when Transducer Select is set to QuadraBeamTM (see Sonar Menu Tab: Transducer Select).
+The QuadraBeamTM transducer requires a separate purchase.
+This view shows sonar information from both the left and right 90° 455 kHz beams and the 200 kHz down-looking beam in one view.
 The top portion of the display presents a historical log of sonar returns from the 200 kHz down-looking sonar.
 The bottom portion of the display presents a historical log of sonar returns from the 455 kHz right- and left-looking sonar.
 New information appears at the top, and scrolls down the display.